 Every once in a while, I encounter a winery, a person, a little-known region that I can’t get out of my head.
-When that happens, I scrap my month’s column and dedicate all my energy to bringing you this special something that lingers in my every thought.
-This month is one of those months.
-That’s because it’s the month in which I discovered the Pinot Noir and Chardonnay from Alma de Cattleya.
+That happened a few weeks ago when I discovered the Pinot Noir and Chardonnay from Alma de Cattleya.

 If you thought it wasn’t possible to buy a Sonoma Coast Pinot Noir for under $30, think again.
 And not only can you buy this wine for under $30, it’s a $28 bottle of wine you’re going to want to purchase over and over again!
 And then there’s the Chardonnay from Alma de Cattleya.
 This is the best $24 bottle of Chard made from Russian River and Sonoma Coast fruit you’re going to find.
 (And I haven’t even gotten to the rosé, Sauvignon Blanc and Cabernet.
 More on those later…)

 What makes Bibiana Gonzáles Rave a great winemaker?

 If, like me, you’re wondering how these wonderful wines could exist, the answer lies in three simple words: Bibiana Gonzáles Rave.
 At age 37, Rave was named the San Francisco Chronicle Winemaker of the Year.
 That was in 2015.
 But instead of resting on her previous achievements, the recognition seemed to inspire Rave to greater heights.

 A native of Columbia, she named her winery Cattleya, after the Columbian national flower.
 Alma de Cattleya is her second label, the affordable wines.
 (But the magic of Alma de Cattleya is that these wines don’t taste like a second label.)
 That’s because Rave pours her attention into each and every row of vines that goes into every one of her wines.